dabercro/CrombieTools/docs/MAKETREE.md

 Comments start with `!` and can be started anywhere in the line.
 (My only programming course was in FORTRAN, and I wanted to feel young again.)
-Lines starting with comments or blank lines are completely ignored.
+Lines starting with comments and blank lines are completely ignored.

 # Includes